Tips for Executing a Low Stress Local Move

 For textiles like blankets and clothing, consider space-saving bags that allow you to remove the air by inserting a vacuum cleaner hose into a receptacle instead of boxes.
 Not only can they be reused for future moving and storage, but once compressed, will be much lighter and easier to work with than large and awkward boxes.

 Alternatives to traditional cardboard boxes are lidded plastic tubs.
 These come in many sizes and styles, and can often be found on sale at your local hardware or department store.
-Plastic bins can also be rented for local moves in many locations, visit our discounts section for special offers on these services.
+Plastic bins can also be rented for local moves in many cities.
 These boxes offer much in the way of practicality, as they can be used multiple times for many different purposes once you've moved.
 If you only have a few of these, are moving within your city and have lots of time to get relocated, you can transfer your items by the tub load, empty them once you arrive at your new home, and then take them back with you for refilling.

 Ensure that you pack a bag or tub with items that you know you will need as soon as you move in.
 For example, your first morning in your new home will go much more easily when you have quick access to your coffee maker with filters and coffee, one or two forks and plates, and some cereal bars or trail mix.
 You can pack a 'care box' for each room, or simply pack bath, kitchen and bedding items into one box.